robin-raymond/zax.io/alias.md

 ### Type aliasing adding or changing qualifications

-When a type is aliased, the alias can add or change qualifiers of the original type.
-This includes specifying the type is a reference, a pointer, an array, a type of pointer, changes to mutability, as well as other options.
-The underlying alias type remains the same but qualifiers become part of the qualifiers around the aliased type whenever the type is used.
+When a `type` is aliased, the alias can add or change qualifiers for the original `type`.
+This includes specifying if a `type` is a reference, a pointer, an array, a pointer qualifier, changes to mutability, as well as other options.
+The underlying alias `type` remains the same but qualifiers become part of the qualifiers around an aliased `type` whenever the alias is used.

 ````zax
 MyType :: type {